Robert-van-Engelen/Forth850/examples/README.md

 Forth850 Additions and Examples
 ===============================

-With the Forth850 full version you can load an example into the PC-G850(V)(S) Text Editor and execute `TEXT` in Forth850 to load it into Forth850.
+With the Forth850 full version you can load a Forth source code example into the PC-G850(V)(S) Text Editor and execute `TEXT` in Forth850 to load it into Forth850.

 With a serial interface you can load Forth source code via the Text Editor SIO command.
 This requires line numbers in the Forth source code file to